Updated: January 2021.

 To help you with this I'll tell you about my own micro-niche.
 There's a little backstory here:

 A while ago I had a big rash on my leg.
-I grew up with bad eczema so I figured it was just a flare up – the insane stress of blogger life maybe, no big deal.
-But then it started getting really red, so I went to the doc.
+I grew up with bad eczema so I figured it was just a flare up - the stress of blogger life maybe, no big deal.
+But then it started getting really red and itching like crazy, so I went to the doc.
 He looked at my skin and told me the bad news: Scabies.

 If you don't know what scabies are, it's a skin parasite that burrows under the top layer of the skin.
 It's not a killer parasite like malaria or giardia, but holy crap are they annoying.
 I've no idea where I got it - probably from jiu jitsu, but anyway.